danOSU/QGP_Bayes/QGP_Bayesbandsdk.md

 | 8. | Have no hardwired print or IO statements that cannot be turned off |not compliant| There are print statements that can not be turned off|

 M1 details <a id="m1-details"></a>: https://packaging.python.org/tutorials/packaging-projects/
-M2 details <a id="m2-details"></a>: The user will run all and reproduce the plots that are in the tutorial notebook as a test.

 ### Recommended Policies